purplestormctf/CTF-Notes/README.md

 #### Hacking Resources & Tutorials

 Here are a few resources and knowledgebases to cover various topics.
-Starting with writeup videos of `Ippsec` is always a good call.
+Starting with writeup videos of `IppSec` is always a good call.

 - [ippsec.rocks](https://ippsec.rocks/)
 - [Hacking Articles](https://www.hackingarticles.in/)